s3rikbaeva/Activ-monitoring/README.md

 ## SQL queries in action
 We want to start with the fact that during the implementation of the project, we changed the SQL queries many times, because some queries were not enough to show some data for monitoring.
-So you can see the updated version of our requests at the following link.
+So you can see the updated version of our requests at the following <a href="/docs/queries/">link</a>.

 ## Data visualization